Exawind/amr-wind-frontend/docs/openfast_turbine.md

 The OpenFAST model that you downloaded needs to be compatible with the version of OpenFAST used in AMR-Wind.
-If you're unsure of what version was compiled in AMR-Wind, you can take a look at the output logs ofa sample run, and at the beginning of the run there is an OpenFAST informational section:
+If you're unsure of what version was compiled in AMR-Wind, you can take a look at the output logs of a sample run, and at the beginning of the run there is an OpenFAST informational section:

 ```